Justice League Dark

 Justice League Dark, or JLD, is a superhero team appearing in American comic books published by DC Comics.
 The team made their debut in Justice League Dark #1 (September 2011).
 The team features some of the more supernatural characters in the DC Universe, handling mystical threats and situations deemed outside the scope of the traditional Justice League.
-Similarly to the Justice League title, the team features well-known characters such as John Constantine, Zatanna, Doctor Fate, and Wonder Woman while also bringing exposure to lesser-known supernatural characters.
+Similarly to the Justice League title, the team features well-known characters such as John Constantine, Zatanna, Swamp Thing, Doctor Fate, and Wonder Woman while also bringing exposure to lesser-known supernatural characters.
 Two animated films were produced based on the team: Justice League Dark (2017) and Justice League Dark: Apokolips War (2020).